-Job Search is a qualifying ABAWD activity only when it immediately precedes a qualifying placement.
-A qualifying placement is one which meets participation requirements for a non-exempt ABAWD.
+Job Search is a qualifying E&T Participants activity only when it immediately precedes a qualifying placement.

 Individuals who are determined to be job ready or individuals who have satisfactorily completed another program activity are placed in this activity.
 This activity consists of counseling on an as needed basis.
 The duration of this activity must not exceed one month.